 If you own a small bird, such as a parakeet, cockatiel, or lovebird, this crinkly little bird toy is a great choice for your pet.
 They’ll love the feel, sounds, and sight of this proportionally small but invigorating little toy.
 Made of natural vines, colorful plastic beads, multicolored crinkle shredded paper, and a little tinkling bell.
 This assorted mix of materials, colors, textures, and shapes provides your pet bird with plenty of stimulation, entertainment, and interest for hours at a time.
 The crinkly bits can come in either standard multiple colors or a limited edition set of colors.
 Your bird will enjoy chewing, pulling, and preening the crinkling shredded paper and other parts of the toy.
 This will provide him or her with physical and mental engagement and help stir their curiosity, which will prevent boredom, depression, and aggression.
 This toy is also designed to be as safe as possible for your pet bird as well as enriching.

-Super Bird Creations 6-1/2 by 3-Inch Crinkle Crinkle Little Star Bird Toy, Small
+Super Bird Creations SB541 Crinkle Crinkle Little Star Bird Toy, Small Bird Size, 6" x 2"

 A fun, safe, and enriching crinkly toy that is designed specifically with smaller pet birds in mind.